kevgo/observable-process/README.md

 [![install size](https://packagephobia.now.sh/badge?p=observable-process)](https://packagephobia.now.sh/result?p=observable-process)
 [![Language grade: JavaScript](https://img.shields.io/lgtm/grade/javascript/g/kevgo/observable-process.svg)](https://lgtm.com/projects/g/kevgo/observable-process/context:javascript)

-ObservableProcess decorates the low-level
-[Node.JS ChildProcess](https://nodejs.org/api/child_process.html) model with
-functionality to observe the behavior of processes more conveniently.
+ObservableProcess enhances the slightly too low-level [Node.JS ChildProcess](https://nodejs.org/api/child_process.html) model with functionality to observe the behavior of processes more conveniently.
 In
 particular:

-- easier access to the complete textual content of the [stdout](https://nodejs.org/api/child_process.html#child_process_subprocess_stdout) and [stderr](https://nodejs.org/api/child_process.html#child_process_subprocess_stderr) streams
+- easier access to the textual content of the [stdout](https://nodejs.org/api/child_process.html#child_process_subprocess_stdout) and [stderr](https://nodejs.org/api/child_process.html#child_process_subprocess_stderr) streams
-- augments `stdout` and `stderr` with methods to search for textual content
+- augments `stdout` and `stderr` with methods to wait for textual content
 - create a new `output` stream that combines `stdout` and `stderr`
-- await the process end
+- ability to `await` the process end
 - easier access to the process exit code
 - signals whether the process ended naturally or was manually terminated

-This is useful for example when testing the terminal output of applications.
-Executing long-running processes through ObservableProcess will cause high memory consumption because it stores all the terminal output in RAM.
+This is useful for example when testing the terminal output of applications or waiting until a server has fully booted up.
+Executing long-running processes that produce lots of output through ObservableProcess will cause high memory consumption because it stores all the terminal output in RAM.

 ## Setup